-Officials: Trump knew Flynn misled WH weeks before ouster

-The explanation of the episode left many questions unanswered, including why Trump didn't alert Pence to the matter and why Trump allowed Flynn to keep accessing classified information and taking part in the president's discussions with world leaders up until the day he was fired.

-White House officials also struggled to explain why Trump counselor Kellyanne Conway had declared the president retained "full confidence" in Flynn just hours before the adviser had to submit his letter of resignation.
+Trump slams intel officials, media over Flynn and Russia

+But in Trump's first public comments on Flynn, he appeared to side with his former aide, saying it was "really a sad thing that he was treated so badly."

+Trump is said to favor Vice Admiral Robert Harward, a former Navy SEAL, as his next national security adviser, according to a White House official.
+Harward met with top White House officials last week and has the backing of Defense Secretary Jim Mattis.

-Later Tuesday, The New York Times reported that U.S. agencies had intercepted phone calls last year between Russian intelligence officials and members of Donald Trump's 2016 campaign team.
+Flynn's ouster was a blow to a White House struggling to find its footing in Trump's first weeks in office.
+The questions about Russia only deepened late Tuesday when The New York Times reported that U.S. agencies had intercepted phone calls last year between Russian intelligence officials and members of Trump's 2016 campaign team.
 Current and former U.S. officials who spoke to the Times anonymously said they found no evidence that the Trump campaign was working with the Russians on hacking or other efforts to influence the election.

-The White House shakeup, less than one month into Trump's tenure, marked another jarring setback for a new administration already dealing with tensions among top aides and a legal fight over the president's travel ban order.
-Flynn's firing also heightened questions about the president's friendly posture toward Russia.
-Democrats called for investigations into Flynn's contacts, and Republican Sen. Lindsey Graham said Congress needed to know whether he had been acting with direction from the president or others.
+Trump didn't directly address the veracity of the report during a news conference with Israeli Prime Minister Benjamin Netanyahu, but lashed out at what he called the "criminal act" of leaking information.
+Earlier Wednesday, Trump tweeted that "classified information is illegally given out by 'intelligence' like candy.
+Very un-American!"

+The president ignored shouted questions about whether his advisers were in touch with Russian officials.
+His spokesman Sean Spicer said he wasn't aware of any such contacts and panned the Times report for relying on "unnamed sources."

 Trump initially thought Flynn could survive the controversy, according to a person with direct knowledge of the president's views, but a pair of explosive stories in The Washington Post in recent days made the situation untenable.
 As early as last week, he and aides began making contingency plans for Flynn's dismissal, a senior administration official said.
 While the president was said to be upset with Flynn, he also expressed anger with other aides for "losing control" of the story and making his young administration look bad.

+The vice president, who had vouched for Flynn in a televised interview, is said to have been angry and deeply frustrated.
 Pence spokesman Marc Lotter said Pence became aware that he had received "incomplete information" from Flynn only after the first Washington Post report Thursday night.
-Pence learned about the Justice Department warnings to the White House around the same time.
+At about the same time, Pence learned that the Justice Department had warned the White House last month regarding Flynn's conversations with Russian Ambassador Sergey Kislyak.

+Flynn, in an interview with The Daily Caller News Foundation, said Monday "there were no lines crossed" in his conversations with Kislyak.

 The officials and others with knowledge of the situation were not authorized to discuss the matter publicly and requested anonymity.

 Ahead of the Jan.
-20 inauguration, Pence and other officials insisted publicly that Flynn had not discussed sanctions in his talks with Russian Ambassador Sergey Kislyak.
+20 inauguration, Pence and other officials insisted publicly that Flynn had not discussed sanctions in his talks with the Russian ambassador.
 On Jan.
 26, Acting Attorney General Sally Yates contacted White House counsel Don McGahn to raise concerns about discrepancies between the public accounting and what intelligence officials knew to be true about the contacts based on routine recordings of communications with foreign officials who are in the U.S.

 The Justice Department warned the White House that the inconsistencies would leave the president's top national security aide vulnerable to blackmail from Russia, according to a person with knowledge of the discussion.
 The president was informed of the warnings the same day, Spicer said.